 Our interest rate risk management seeks to limit the impact of short-term movements in interest rates on our results of operations and financial position.
-The following tables summarize the potential effect on earnings over the next 12 months and the potential effect on fair values of balance sheet assets and liabilities at December 31, 2018 and December 31, 2017, based upon a sensitivity analysis performed by management assuming a hypothetical increase in market interest rates of 100 basis points and 300 basis points while funding spreads remain constant.
-Additionally, as it relates to the effect on earnings before mark-to-market gains (losses) on derivative and hedging activities, a sensitivity analysis was performed assuming the funding index increases 10 basis points while holding the asset index constant, if the funding index and repricing frequency are different than the asset index.
-These earnings sensitivities are applied only to financial assets and liabilities, including hedging instruments that existed at the balance sheet date and do not take into account new assets, liabilities or hedging instruments that may arise over the next 12 months.
+The following tables summarize the potential effect on earnings over the next 12 months and the potential effect on fair values of balance sheet assets and liabilities at December 31, 2019 and December 31, 2018, based upon a sensitivity analysis performed by management assuming a hypothetical increase and decrease in market interest rates of 100 basis points.
+The earnings sensitivities assume an immediate increase and decrease in market interest rates of 100 basis points and are applied only to financial assets and liabilities, including hedging instruments, that existed at the balance sheet date and do not take into account any new assets, liabilities or hedging instruments that may arise over the next 12 months.
+In prior years our interest rate sensitivity analysis assumed a hypothetical increase in market interest rates of 100 basis points primarily due to (1) interest rates increasing from historical low levels in the previous years which results in the revised presentation aligning with what we think reasonably possible changes in interest rates over the next year could be and (2) the scenario better aligns and makes us more comparable with how other financial institutions prepare their disclosures.

-As of December 31, 2018 As of December 31, 2017 Impact on Annual Earnings If: Funding Interest Rates: Indices Impact on Annual Ear Interest Rates: Funding Indices (Dollars in millions, except per share amounts) Increase 300 Basis Points Increase 10 Basis Points (1) Increase 100 Basis Points Increase 300 Basis Points Increase 10 Basis Points (1) Effect on Earnings: OHIES Ť omes OHIES , iii Change in pre-tax net income before mark-to -market gains (losses) on derivative and hedging activities \$ (10) \$ 32 \$ (83) \$ (8) \$ 3 \$ (90) Mark-to-market gains (losses) on derivative and hedging activities (25) (116) (8) (119) Increase (decrease) in income before taxes \$ (35) \$ (84) \$ (83) \$ (16) \$ (116) \$ (90) Increase (decrease) in net income after taxes \$ (27) \$ (65) \$ (64) \$ (12) \$ (89) \$ (69) Increase (decrease) in diluted earnings per common share \$ (.11) \$ (.26) \$ (.26) \$ (.05) \$ (.34) \$ (.26)
+As of December 31, 2019 Impact on Annual Earnings If: Interest Rates: Increase Decrease Impact on Ann ember 31, 2018 Innual Earnings If: Interest R Increase es:)ecrease (Dollars in millions, except per share amounts) 10 0 Basis Points - 00 Basis Points 00 Basis Points 00 Basis Points Effect on Earnings: - Change in pre-tax net income before mark-to -market gains (losses) on derivative and hedging activities \$ (43) \$ 69 \$ (10) \$ 32 Mark-to-market gains (losses) on derivative and hedging activities • 96 Ŧ (203) Ŧ (25) Ŧ (48) Increase (decrease) in income before taxes \$ 53 \$ (134) \$ (35) \$ (16) Increase (decrease) in net income after taxes \$ 41 \$ (103) \$ (27) \$ (12) Increase (decrease) in diluted earnings per common share \$.19 \$ (.48) \$ (.11) \$ (.05)